renanvzd/renanvzd/README.md

 <!-- Description -->
 ## <div align="center">Hi, my name is Renan! 😄👋</div>
 <div align="justify">
-<p>I'm a web developer, graduated in Internet Systems Technologist.</p>
+<p>I'm a brazilian web developer living in Cork - Ireland.</p>
 <p>I had been working as a Product Owner in a Brazilian Bank for the last 8 years when I started a transition career 4 years ago to become a web developer.
-Since my graduation, I have been studying by myself to improve my hard skills, especially these languages/tecnologies described at the end of the this text.</p>
+Since my graduation in Internet Systems Techonologist in 2020, I have been studying by myself to improve my hard skills, especially these languages/tecnologies described at the end of this text.</p>

 <br>
-<p>I didn't worked as a web developer in a company, because I left my last job a few months ago.
+<p>I didn't have worked as a web developer in a company yet, because I left my last job a few months ago.
 However, I seek to develop projects with all the knowledge that I have been learning, which can be verified on my portfolio: https://myportfolio-renanvzd.vercel.app/</p>

 <br>